airidas23/modified_octree_algorithm/modified_octree_algorithm_analysis.md

 ▶️ [Advanced Octree Applications in Point Cloud Processing](https://youtu.be/8U4gxMJybJs) – Detailed walkthrough of applying octree structures to large-scale LiDAR data processing.

-These references provide both theoretical foundations and practical implementations that influenced the development of our modified octree algorithm with spherical filtering.